wodny/crasher/README.md

 time to acknowledge the switch request.
 Using SysRq+Alt+R [doesn't help][vt-proc-auto].

+In both cases invoking OOM killer manually with SysRq+Alt+F is effective and normal system operation is restored almost instantly.

 ## OOM killer not triggered

 At first I thought that the OOM killer needs so much time to find and